-- 2.3.1 The Council (s197AB(1)(g)) has considered the grouping of developments into catchments and has determined to: - a) minimise the use of district-wide catchments for the recovery of development contributions, but use district-wide catchments for roading and solid waste activities and for any community infrastructure activities serving the whole District; - b) use one separate sub-district catchment for roading where capital expenditure is not expected to benefit the whole Kaipara community specifically the Roading East catchment covering the area from Kaiwakato Mangawhai; and - use scheme-by-scheme wastewater treatment, water supply and stormwater catchments because it considers it unreasonable to transfer costs between schemes, but equally it is impractical and inefficient to divide the areas of benefit of these types of asset into smaller geographic areas. - 2.3.2 Development contributions will be payable only where the service is available and, in the case of water supply and wastewater treatment, only by those new households, businesses or other developments connecting to the networks concerned or with the ability to connect to the network. - 2.3.3 The catchments (funding areas) used in this policy are summarised in Appendix 1.
+- 2.3.1 The Council has considered the grouping of developments into catchments8 and has determined to: - a) minimise the use of district-wide catchments for the recovery of development contributions, but use district-wide catchments for roading and for any community infrastructure activities serving the whole District; - b) use one separate sub-district catchment for roading where capital expenditure is not expected to benefit the whole Kaipara community specifically the Roading East catchment covering the area from Kaiwaka to Mangawhai.
+The Roading East catchment includes projects specifically benefiting Kaiwaka and Mangawhai; and - c) use scheme-by-scheme wastewater treatment, water supply and stormwater catchments because it considers it unreasonable to transfer costs between schemes, but equally it is impractical and inefficient to divide the areas of benefit of these types of asset into smaller geographic areas.